1Panic/AlexaPcStreaming/README.md

 - I use WireShark (https://www.wireshark.org/#download) to capture the trafic from my Linux router.
 - Get the MAC adress from your Alexa (you can find it in the Info Tab on your Alexa APP at your Device list) so its easier to filter the traffic (Wireshark filter: eth.addr == xx:xx:xx:xx:xx:xx)
 - Say to your Alexa it shouldt play a TuneIn stream (or via Alexa APP) **that you normaly not use** and search for the request in Wireshark.
 **Tipp: Look for a radio station with its own domain that doesn't change often.
-Bigger stations are more stable**
+Bigger stations are more stable.**
 - Search for an HTTP request to **opml.radiotime.com** like:
 ```
 opml.radiotime.com/Tune.ashx?id=e9311784&sid=s846&formats=aac,mp3,hls&partnerId=!EALLOjB&serial=G2PK3SH77AXEXQFTOW7YA